sudongqi/MoreBeautifulPython/README.md

 ## AbsolutelyEssentialToolKit
-Make Python more beautiful :) This package includes syntax sugar & tool that you wish were in the standard Python library.
+Make Python more beautiful :) This package includes syntax sugar & tool that you wish were in the standard library.

 ### Setup